 This patient had all his teeth removed and wore removable upper and lower dentures for 40 years.
 His chief complaint was his lower denture.
 He was alright with his upper denture.
 With the use of multiple implants and a fixed mandibular bar / overdenture, his dental function was much improved.

 A removable overdenture snaps onto this fixed bar, and the lower denture is very tight and stable.
 This combination works well in cases of advanced atrophy after long-standing tooth loss.

 This is a common case that we see in patients seeking dental implants.
-After lost several (but not all) of their teeth, there are opportunities to use dental implants on just one side or one area that needs strength.
-By adding strength with implants, we are able to restore fixed or improved function by placing key dental implants.
+After losing several (but not all) of their teeth, there are opportunities to use implants on just one side or one area that needs strength.
+By adding strength with implants, we are able to restore fixed or improved function.

 This is a similar case in which some of the teeth are missing, but there is enough strength in remaining teeth to build a strong bite without having to do the full mouth.
 A combination of existing teeth and newly-placed implants provide enough strength to reconstruct the problematic situation.

 This is another mixed case in which the patient originally was using a removable partial denture that she did not like at all.
 With the use of strategic dental implants, in combination with her natural teeth that remained which were strong enough to contribute, she got about ¾ of her teeth and implants replaced by porcelain bridgework – nothing removable!
 She appreciates having teeth that do not come out.

 Complex combination case using implants in combination with a horseshoe-shaped upper denture as final prosthesis – very stable.

 Note lower arch final product is fixed porcelain bridgework – not taken out